-Teachers work carefully in measuring out a proper amount of work for their class and will coordinate with other teachers of a grade level of students in scheduling their major tests and projects.
+Teachers work carefully in measuring out a proper amount of work for their class and will coordinate with other teachers of a section of students in scheduling their major tests and projects.
 Thus, students will have no more than two major tests on the same day.
 It is the responsibility of the student to make up missed homework after any absence, planned or due to illness, in a timely manner.

-If a student is unable to attend school and seeks his or her assignments, he or she should contact a classmate, or primary classroom teacher for information or to coordinate the pick-up of assignments and materials.
-It is wise to coordinate with a friend (perhaps one who lives close by) early on in the year so that homework handouts might also be collected for the absent student. \ See Student Absences section for more info.
+If a student is unable to attend school and seeks his or her assignments, he or she should contact a classmate for that information, not the school office.
+It is wise to coordinate with a friend (perhaps one who lives close by) early on in the year so that homework handouts might also be collected for the absent student.